ryan-d-graham/ChangePointAnalysis/README.md

 Running BB_MatDecomp.py

-To detect common change points and analyze multivariate event data using NMF/SVD, configure the script parameters within the script itself, then run it using Python.
+To detect common change points and analyze multivariate event data using NMF, run the script using the command line arguments above.

 Example Output

 The scripts output the detected change points to the terminal and visualize results using Matplotlib.
+BayesRate and GoldSpeed both display a piecewise constant representation of weighted poisson event rates and vertical bars indicating breakpoints.
+BB_MatDecomp returns the changepoints to the terminal and displays the input matrix to nmf, the decomposition and the reconstruction using matplotlib.